decadenza/OldStyleDigitalClock/README.md

 - HH:MM 24-hour format.
 - Based on common and readily available components like counters and logic gates.
 - This clock uses a Pierce oscillator circuit (quartz crystal), so it will keep the time much more accurately than a NE555 or similar timers.
-- Powered by 3 x AA 1.2 rechargeable batteries.
+- Powered by 3 x AA 1.2 V rechargeable batteries.
 - Optional solar cell power arrangement.

 ## PCB printing